INS Kursura (S20): Operational history

 Kursura was commissioned on 18 December 1969 at Riga, Soviet Union.
 She was India's fourth submarine.
 Kursuras first commanding officer was Commander Arun Auditto.
 She began her maiden voyage to India on 20 February 1970.
-During her homecoming voyage, which lasted from February to April 1970, she visited Göteborg, La Coruña, Takoradi and Mauritius.
+During her homecoming voyage, which lasted from February to April 1970, she visited Gothenburg, La Coruña, Takoradi and Mauritius.
 Kursura, along with sister boat INS Karanj, were made operational under the Indian Navy's Western Naval Command, and reported to the Flag officer Commanding-in-Chief Western Naval Command (FOCINCWEST).
 They were ordered to patrol approaches to Pakistan's Karachi harbour and Makran Coast, for which they established waiting stations and submarine havens.

 In 1970, Karanj was badly damaged after a collision with the destroyer Ranjit when she surfaced directly below the ship.
 As no drawings of the damaged portions of the boat were available with the Bombay Dockyard or the Indian Navy, it was decided to use Kursura, which was already docked at Bombay, as the design template for the metal work, and Karanj was repaired within months, in time to join the Indo-Pakistani War of 1971.